tmikuska/cloud-cml/documentation/AWS.md

 # AWS

-Version 0.2.0, December 5 2023
+Version 0.2.0, December 18 2023

-This document explains specific configuration steps to deploy a CML instance in AWS.
+This document contains specific configuration steps to deploy a CML instance in AWS.
+Some sections from the top level document are repeated here with additional detail regarding AWS.

 ## General requirements